Personal Bankruptcy in Canada

 Duties and Responsibilities During Bankruptcy

 Throughout the bankruptcy process, individuals have certain duties and responsibilities that must be fulfilled.
-These include providing the trustee with monthly income statements, attending two mandatory credit counseling sessions, and reporting any changes in their financial situation.
+These include providing the trustee with monthly income statements, attending two mandatory credit counselling sessions, and reporting any changes in their financial situation.
 Compliance with these obligations is crucial to ensure a successful discharge from bankruptcy.

 Automatic Discharge and Rebuilding Credit